 Grasshopper Grove: Gateway to Nature Play

-Grasshopper Grove, a unique natural play area at the Outdoor Discovery Center is open for the season.
+Grasshopper Grove, a unique natural play area at the Outdoor Discovery Center is Closed for the season.
 We hope to See you for Opening Day on Saturday, April 14 2018!

-Grasshopper Grove is open to the public mid-April through mid-November on Fridays ( Friday 6/23-Friday 9/1) Saturdays and Sundays from 10am- 4pm.
+Grasshopper Grove is open to the public mid-April through mid-November on Saturdays and Sundays and on Fridays from June 23- September 1 from 10am- 4pm.

 Admission is free for members and is $3.00 per person for non-members (children under 2 are free)